 The train from Brussels to Munich takes about 7 hours covering 601 km, including a transfer in Frankfurt.

-Train travel in Germany is so convenient because you don’t need to make a reservation in advance.
+With a Eurail Pass train travel in Germany is so convenient because you don’t need to make a reservation in advance.

 Of course, this can create some difficulties but we’ll share some tips – and German words – to make sure you have a convenient, comfortably train trip from Brussels to Munich.

-Brussels to Munich Train
+Train from Brussels to Munich

 In a nutshell – the Brussels to Munich train:

 - takes about 7 hours covering 601 km including at least 1 stop on the way in Frankfurt

 - The fastest journey time by train from Brussels to Munich is 6 hours and 32 minutes.